7 Days To Breaking Up with Sugar by Eric Edmeades and Mindvalley is a transformative program designed to help you ditch sugar cravings in just a week.

 The body’s ability to process and eliminate sugar is a continuous, ongoing process that doesn’t neatly fit into a specific detox timeline.

-2. The body will gradually adjust to a reduced intake.
-The liver, which plays a crucial role in metabolizing, will adapt to the changes in dietary patterns.
+- The body will gradually adjust to a reduced intake.
+The liver, which plays a crucial role in metabolism, will adapt to the changes in dietary patterns.

 The time it takes for these changes to occur can vary widely based on factors such as individual metabolism, the extent of consumption before the detox, overall diet, and lifestyle.

-Some people may experience noticeable changes in days, while others may take weeks to see substantial differences.
+Some people may notice changes within days, while others may take weeks to see substantial differences.

 It’s important to approach any dietary changes, including reducing intake, by focusing on long-term, sustainable habits rather than short-term detoxing.